Sakshihirasawa14/TODO/README.md

 # TO-DO
-Can use this as a TO-DO application.
-Can create a TODO list using this site for yourself.
+Created a TO-DO list application.
+Can be used create a TODO list using this site for yourself.